haskell-streaming/streaming/README.md

 streaming
 =========

+- The freely generated stream on a streamable functor
+- A freely generated stream of individual Haskell values is a Producer, Generator or Source
+- `Streaming.Prelude`
+- Mother's `Prelude` v. `Streaming.Prelude`
+- How come there's not one of those fancy "ListT done right" implementations in here?
+- Didn't I hear that free monads are a dog from the point of view of efficiency?
+- Interoperation with the streaming-io libraries
+- Where can I find examples of use?
+- Problems
+- Implementation and benchmarking notes

 `Stream` can be used wherever [FreeT](https://hackage.haskell.org/package/free-4.12.1/docs/Control-Monad-Trans-Free.html) is used.
 The compiler's standard range of optimizations work better for operations written in terms of `Stream`. `FreeT f m r` and `Stream f m r` are of course extremely general, and many functor-general combinators are exported by the general module `Streaming`.